 Secretary-Treasurer, AACR Foundation

-American Association for Cancer Research’s Chief Executive Officer Margaret Foti, Ph.D., M.D. (h.c.), earned a master’s degree and doctorate in communications from Temple University in Philadelphia, Pa.
-Foti’s graduate education and training focused on scientific communications, especially communications research, scientific publishing and information science.
+The American Association for Cancer Research (AACR) Chief Executive Officer Margaret Foti, Ph.D., M.D. (h.c.), earned a master’s degree and a doctorate in communications from Temple University in Philadelphia, Pa.
+Foti’s graduate education and training focused on scientific communications, especially communications research, scientific publishing, and information science.

 Foti leads the AACR’s scientific partnership with Stand Up To Cancer, a charitable initiative that supports groundbreaking research aimed at getting new cancer treatments to patients in an accelerated time frame.
-The AACR plays an integral role by providing expert peer review, grants administration and scientific oversight of individual and team science grants in cancer research that have the potential for near patient benefit.
-Most recently, Foti’s leadership was instrumental in the production of the landmark AACR Cancer Progress Report 2011,
+The AACR plays an integral role by providing expert peer review, grants administration, and scientific oversight of individual and team science grants in cancer research that have the potential for near-term patient benefit.
+Foti’s leadership was instrumental in the production of the landmark AACR Cancer Progress Report 2011

-Foti has also been awarded honorary memberships in the Japanese Cancer Association, the European Association for Cancer Research and the Hungarian Cancer Society.
+Foti has also been awarded honorary memberships in the Japanese Cancer Association, the European Association for Cancer Research, and the Hungarian Cancer Society.
 She was awarded an honorary doctorate in medicine and surgery from the University of Rome La Sapienza in 2003.
 She received a second honorary doctorate in medicine and surgery from the University of Catania in Sicily in 2008, and a third honorary doctorate in medicine from the University CEU of San Pablo in Madrid in 2009.
 In 2012, she was honored with honorary citizenship from the mayor of Riposto, Italy.